-While it may be hard to tear yourself away from the gorgeous canals of Venice, at some point most visitors need to head back home.
-And if your departure airport is Rome’s Fiumicino Airport (FCO), you’ve got some 345 miles (555 km) to cover before you board your plane.
+While it may be hard to tear yourself away from the gorgeous canals of Venice, at some point, most visitors need to head back home.
+And if your departure airport is Rome’s Fiumicino Airport (FCO), you’ve got 345 miles (555 km) to cover before you board your plane.

-High-speed trains make it as painless as possible to cross that distance - driving would take longer, and certainly wouldn’t given you a chance to relax and watch the Italian scenery go by.
+High-speed trains make it as easy as possible to cross that distance.
+Driving would take longer and certainly would not give you a chance to relax and watch the Italian scenery go by.

 Frequent Trains from Venice to Rome Fiumicino Airport

-Trenitalia’s high-speed Alta Velocità (AV) trains connect Venezia Santa Lucia station with Rome’s Fiumicino Aeroporto station, but they only do so directly once per day.
+The high-speed Alta Velocità (AV) trains to connect Venezia Santa Lucia station with Rome’s Fiumicino Aeroporto station.
+But they only do so directly once per day.
 There are 29 trains per day leaving Venice bound for Rome’s airport, however, there is only one train per day that offers a direct route. the majority will require a train transfer.

-The routes vary from Venice to FCO, though most of the transfers are in either Roma Tiburtina or Roma Termini.
+The routes vary from Venice to FCO, though most of the transfers are in either Roma Tiburtina or Roma Termini stations.
 Often, these routes mean changing from an AV train to a Regionale train for the Rome-FCO leg of the journey.
-The trip can take as little as 4 hours 15 minutes, even with a change en route.
+The trip can take as little as 4 hours and15 minutes, even with a change en route.
 Tickets cost $47-68.